VyperGroup/aero/docs/For devs only/Ryan's banter/My proxy letters/#3 Pride.md

 ## My thoughts on reputation

 When someone innovates, they are bound to have enemies.
 For this reason, never deny someone based on their reputation as a whole.
 You must consider this yourself.
 Also, no real users actually care about external drama; they just want working links.
 Adversely, canceling someone will only make them more popular.
-If you recruit someone who left another community, you will likely be told many lies by others due to them not wanting their talented developers to thrive in another competitor's space.
+Others will likely tell you many lies if you recruit someone who left another community because they don’t want their talented developers to thrive in another competitor’s space.

 ## My thoughts on skiddery